tradecloud/tradecloud-docs-api-v2/security/authentication.md

 {% hint style="warning" %}
 **Use JSON Web Tokens when:**

 * You send batches of orders or responses; more then 1 per minute
-* When you need additional services, like the object-storage, user and company services
+* Or when you need additional API's, like the user and company API's
 {% endhint %}

 ### Authenticate